Heavy lifting prohibited after hip replacement? – Here are the facts!

 1. from your knees , not your back.

-4. Even load on both legs.
+4. Even weight distribution on both legs.

-5. For very heavy loads: use aids or support.
+5. For very heavy loads: Use aids or support.

 • muscle-sparing approaches,